What to Expect During Rehab at River Oaks

 We recommend leaving sentimental or expensive clothing that requires specific care at home, as we have large, industrial washing machines that may damage very delicate clothing.

-What To Expect in Inpatient Rehab at River Oaks
+Inpatient Rehab at River Oaks

 After that, you will attend morning groups with our licensed therapists following the specialized American Addiction Centers (AAC) curriculum.